 Miekela is called to the bar in Ontario and previously worked with a global law firm.
 While completing her JD at the University of Ottawa, Miekela was an intern at the Canadian Industrial Relations Board (CIRB) and contributed to the Canadian Civil Liberties Association (CCLA) with publications about solitary confinement in Canadian prisons.
 Prior to law school, Miekela completed her MSc at the London School of Economics in Global Governance with a focus on global civil society and social movements.

-Reem is a lawyer and served as law clerk to judges of the Ontario Court of Justice in Ottawa and the Hon.
+Reem served as law clerk to the Ontario Court of Justice in Ottawa and the Hon.
 Justice Charles Vaillancourt during the trial of Senator Michael Duffy.
 Prior to her call to the Ontario Bar, she articled at the Crown Attorney’s Office in Windsor, ON.

-Before law school, Reem served as a Parliamentary Assistant to two Members of Parliament, including the former Deputy Speaker of the House of Commons.
-She conducted immigration case work for constituents and developed policy reports for the Parliamentary Committee on Palliative and Compassionate Care on disability law and end-of-life care.
+Prior to attending law school, Reem served as a Parliamentary Assistant to two Members of Parliament, including the former Deputy Speaker of the House of Commons.
+She conducted immigration casework for constituents and developed policy reports for the Parliamentary Committee on Palliative and Compassionate Care on disability law and end-of-life care.

 Isabelle Jacovella Rémillard, 2017-Present